There are many reasons babies cry.

 - 1 drop of cardamon

-Oil will float on surface, rub over baby’s tummy while in bath.
+Add mixture of oil to the baby.
+The oil will float on surface, rub over baby’s tummy while in bath.
 But be very careful when you take baby out of tub because he/she will be very slippery.

 32. Try a homeopathic remedy.
 Homeopathic remedies can work wonders.